alexandrainst/node-red-contrib-opensearch/README.md

 ## Contributions

-A fork of a fork...
-See contributors in pacakges.js for projects this was based on
+A fork of forks...
+See contributors in packages.js for projects this was based on.